Koverse/documentation/docs/source/intro.rst

-Holds data at scale and in its raw form
+Hold data at scale and in its raw form
 =======================================
 The Koverse Data Lake is able to hold heterogeneous data in its raw form in a single system at any scale, enabling quick application to any use case.

 •	Koverse can simultaneously consume data in a variety of data formats from JSON, XML, CSV and can pull from a range of systems enabling a complete operational view.

 •	The Koverse internal data structure is schema free, allowing the system to tag, track, govern, and index the data while retaining the data’s native schema.

 •	The Koverse SDK allows custom data formats and systems to be quickly and 	reliably ingested.

 •	Koverse can ingest data in both streaming and bulk scenarios supporting both real time and bulk use cases.

 •	Koverse supports automatic data profiling and sampling enabling quick assessment of data quality and value.

 Transforms the data at scale
 ============================
 The Koverse Data Lake can transform data in-situ using a variety of well known analytic frameworks and stores the output of these transforms in the exact same manner that it stores raw data, allowing analytic output to inherit all the functionality of the raw data.

 •	Koverse transforms data at scale and in-situ using well known MapReduce or Spark engines.

 •	Transformations are deployed via an SDK or UI and are executed by the Koverse 	server to ensure that data lineage, auditing and access controls are maintained.